 Last, if the tackle successfully cuts off the defensive end, the running back will bounce the ball to the outside, hoping to outrun the rest of the defensive backs.

 These are the primary rules for outside zone.
-If you have an offensive lineman that can move and effectively cut off the defensive players, outside zone is a perfect install.
+If you have an offensive lineman who can move and effectively cut off the defensive players, outside zone is a perfect install.
 This is similar to the philosophy of pin and pull, which we wrote about here.

 Outside Zone Vs Wide Zone